 To reset tire pressure monitoring system for Buick, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Buick?
+What is recommended winter tire pressure for Buick?

 Recommended winter tire pressure for Buick is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Buick tire inflation will decrease with lower outside temperatures, so make sure to check Buick tire pressure during winter months regularly to keep Buick tires properly inflated in the winter.